GabrielleC-J/project3_cse701/README.md

 ### Python Script - create_random_nums.py

 This python script is used to choose 4 random big numbers: 2 positive and 2 negative integers.
-These will be used to calculate the results for the tests (stated above) for addition, subtraction, multiplication, division and the comparison operators.
+Currently the script picks two positive numbers in the range [0, $2^{1024}$] and two negative numbers in the range[$-2^{1024}$, 0).
+The four integers will be used to calculate the results for the tests (stated above) for addition, subtraction, multiplication, division and the comparison operators.

 The order and structure of the numbers and results can be found under the input file section below.